-USDA Grade Standard Chart: This table is a quick reference for determining the grade of an egg by candling.
+USDA Grade Standard Chart: You can use the USDA Grade Standard Chart as a quick reference for determining the grade of an egg by candling.
 (From the article: Proper Handling of Eggs: From Hen to Consumption by the Virginia Cooperative Extension)

 If you plan on selling your eggs, you need to sort and size them.
 Large and extra large eggs are the best sellers.
 You might be surprised to learn that eggs are not sized individually, but rather sized by the combined weight of one dozen eggs.
-A size breakdown by weight can be found in the chart on the right.
+A size breakdown by weight can be found in the chart below.

-For more information about grading and sizing eggs, you can refer to the Virginia Cooperative Extension and the American Egg Board.
+For more information about grading and sizing eggs, you can refer to the American Egg Board.

 Egg Grading FAQs

 What Is Egg Grading and Why Is It Important?